orangejuice/blog/data/activity/book-bullshit-jobs-2018/record.en.md

   subtitle: David Graeber / 2018 / Simon & Schuster
 ---

-via tw viking, I was previously very fond of the book 'Bullshit Jobs: A Theory'.
-It's a perennial frontrunner on Amazon and has been translated into over a dozen languages, having fundamentally changed my life in many ways.
-It was one of the motivators for me shifting to freelance work.
+I used to really like the book 'Bullshit Jobs: A Theory'.
+It has been a perennial bestseller on Amazon and has been translated into more than a dozen languages.
+It changed my life to some extent and was one of the motivations for me to start freelancing.

-The entire book came like a wakeup call to me.
-I also noticed many people around me stuck in bullshit jobs: paid employment that is entirely pointless, unnecessary, or even harmful, and even the employees themselves can't justify the existence of their work.
-I am left wondering what they are busy with every day.
+The entire book was a revelation for me, and I feel that many people around me are also stuck in 'bullshit jobs': a type of paid employment that is completely meaningless, unnecessary, and even harmful, where even the employees themselves cannot justify the existence of their work.
+I don't even know what I am busy with every day.

-There's a category of jobs that apparently have nothing to do in the eyes of outsiders, yet are familiar to everyone: HR consultants, communication coordinators, PR researchers, financial strategists, business lawyers, or those who spend their time filling out committees– committees specifically designed to review whether there are too many committee members...
-At that point, I wondered whether these jobs were indeed useless and whether the people doing these jobs were well aware of it.
+“There are some jobs that, in the eyes of outsiders, seem idle and familiar to everyone: human resources consultants, communication coordinators, public relations researchers, financial strategists, business lawyers, or those spending time filling committee seats for review committees that address redundancy...
+That was when I wondered whether these jobs are truly useless and whether the people doing them are fully aware of it.”